Clinton, Gates Come Down Hard on China

 Gates explicitly cited a territorial dispute that erupted between China and Japan last year to underscore the lasting significance of Japan’s alliance with the United States.

 The defense chief also expressed his concern about the “lethal” behavior of North Korea.
 Both secretaries called on the Chinese to help resolve the dangerous situation on the peninsula.
 Clinton urged Beijing to use its “unique ties” with the regime to persuade it to end its nuclear program.

-Making clear that the United States will interpret aggression against these states as an escalation that would necessitate military intervention could actually help reduce ambiguity about its commitment in East Asia and thus defuse tension.
-The Chinese feel increasingly encircled at the same time by a chain of American-allied nations along its eastern seaboard while some hardliners continue to believe that Washington cannot be trusted.
+Making clear that the United States will interpret aggression against these states as an escalation that would necessitate military intervention could help reduce ambiguity about its commitment in East Asia and defuse tension.
+The Chinese feel encircled by a chain of American-allied nations along their eastern seaboard.
+Hardliners continue to believe that Washington cannot be trusted.

-Hu is due to arrive in Washington on Tuesday and will be honored with the full pomp of a state visit on Wednesday at the White House.
+Hu is due to arrive in Washington on Tuesday and will be honored with the full pomp of a state visit on Wednesday.